stephencweiss/stephencharlesweiss.com/content/blog/2019-08-31/test-variables-graphiql.md

 In returning to that post later, however, I noticed that I actually forgot a relevant detail: how to test it in GraphiQL, the playground Gatsby provides.

-Continuing with the same example we used last time, you can see at the bottom left of the screen a “Query Variables” option.
+Continuing with the same example we used last time, you can see at the bottom left of the screen a "Query Variables" option.

 Clicking on it exposes an input window.